Networking

 Communicate networking requirements

-If you are reading this as a Valkey Admin, ask your Network Admin if a service connection policy exists for the region, network, and gcp-memorystore service class where you want to create your instance.
-Once your Network Admin has created the policy, ask them for the full network name (that has the format projects/NETWORK_PROJECT_ID/global/networks/NETWORK_ID) so you can use it to create a Memorystore for Valkey instance.
+If you're reading this as a Valkey Admin, then ask your Network Admin if a service connection policy exists for the region, network, and gcp-memorystore service class where you want to create your instance.
+After your Network Admin has created the policy, ask them for the full network name (that has the format of projects/NETWORK_PROJECT_ID/global/networks/NETWORK_ID) so you can use it to create a Memorystore for Valkey instance.

 Send your Network Admin a link to this page so they can understand the service connection policy prerequisites needed for you to create an instance.